-- The defendant breached this duty due to negligence, recklessness, careless, or otherwise failing to do what a reasonable person would do under the circumstances.
+- The defendant breached this duty due to negligence, recklessness, carelessness, or otherwise failing to do what a reasonable person would do under the circumstances.

 - The breach resulted in the plaintiff’s injuries, also known as causation.

-- The plaintiff suffered damages as a result of accident and injury.
+- The plaintiff suffered damages as a result of the accident and injury.

 In some cases, the plaintiff may share some fault for an accident and injury.
 When it comes to shared-fault cases, Texas adheres to a “modified comparative negligence” rule, which means the amount of compensation a plaintiff will receive is reduced by an amount that is equal to his/her percentage of liability.
 If a plaintiff is more than 50 percent at fault, he/she cannot collect anything from the liable parties.